nathanshim12345/NathanS_BlueStampPortfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone
 # LSM6DS3+LIS3MDL
 The LSM6DS3+LIS3MDL is a sensor with an accelerometer, gyroscope, and a magnometer.
-Ill add more later Vrinda 😠